 Click here for information on how to get to Glenworth Valley.

-Glenworth Valley has a small kiosk operating on weekends selling a variety of foods including pies, sausage rolls, sandwiches, cakes and coffee.
+Glenworth Valley has a kiosk operating on weekends and during peak periods such as school holidays selling a variety of foods including pies, sausage rolls, burgers, sandwiches, cakes and coffee.
 If you would like to bring your own picnic or BBQ supplies there are picnic facilities and wood fired BBQs located along the creek.
 There are also vending machines with drinks and snacks.

 We love dogs too, but for the safety of the horses, they are NOT permitted at Glenworth Valley.